iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Gaussian Mixture.md

     \right)
 $$

-We are tweaking all the parameters associated with all the Guassian Distributions, wrt to every sample $x_j$ and $\phi_i$, the weight of the membership for each of the sample.
+We are tweaking all the parameters associated with all the Gaussian Distributions, wrt to every sample $x_j$ and $\phi_i$, the weight of the membership for each of the sample.

 **Posterior Probability**[^1]